Sara-ShiHo/schools-and-poverty/README.md

 # schools-and-poverty
-R data cleaning, analysis and visualization exercise
+A simple data cleaning, analysis and visualization exercise using R

  - Impute or remove missing data
  - Alter or remove outliers that don't make sense